M-watermelon/WatermelonBlog/_posts/2023-05-21-Catching-up.md

 - Participated in another hackathon hosted by the Girls Who Code club at my school - (see repo here)
 - WON beginner's prize for said hackathon, $80 per team, 3 teammates, so roughly $26.6 for me

 Not really sure if this is an accomplishment but since the seniors running the computer science club are graduating, a couple club members and I are going to continue the club next year.
-Hopefully this summer we can get it registered as an official club this summer.
+Hopefully this summer we can get it registered as an official club.

 ### Upcoming things:
 - [Working through the SANS foundations course](https://www.sans.org/cyber-security-courses/foundations/)